txdavec/ansible-snippets-page/README.md

 # ansible-snippets-page

-This project will create a web page of snippets for commonly used ansible modules.
+Create a web page of ansible-doc generated snippets for commonly used ansible modules.
-I use different text editors so having the snippets in a web page instead of trying to sync them up in every editor helps.

 ## Requirements
 `ansible-doc` command needs to be available.
 It should get installed when you install ansible.